 The most important professional skills shown from the survey result are "software applications for software specialists" (7 out of 7 surveys) and "software applications for quality, test and certification specialists" (5 out of 7).
-Also "middleware for software specialists" is one of the most important highlighted skills (5 out of 7).
+"Middleware for software specialists" is also one of the most important highlighted skills (5 out of 7).

-More in detail, the currently lacked skills about ICT specialist that companies perceive are "software, applications and middleware for software specialists" (4 out of 7) and "middleware for system and security specialists" (4 out of 7).
+Specifically, the currently lacked skills of ICT specialists as perceived by companies are "software, applications and middleware for software specialists" (4 out of 7) and "middleware for system and security specialists" (4 out of 7).